Scott Schuman: Personal life

 Schuman dated the French street-fashion photographer and illustrator Garance Doré from 2008 to 2014.
 Shortly after they met in 2007, Mr Schuman left his wife of 20 years.
-He and Miss Dore began dating within months, and she eventually left her home France and moved to New York to be with him.
+He and Miss Doré began dating within months, and she eventually left her home France and moved to New York to be with him.
 He has two daughters.

 In April 2016 he was confirmed to be dating Jenny Walton, the fashion director at The Sartorialist.
 In March 2017, he became engaged to Jenny Walton.

 Scott and Jenny announced their breakup on May 13, 2022.